Azure-Samples/openai-end-to-end-basic/README.md

 1. Click **Save**.

-### 3. Test the Prompt flow out in Azure AI Studio
+### 3. Test the Prompt flow from Azure AI Studio

+Here you'll test your flow by invoking it directly from the Azure AI Studio.
+The flow still requires you to bring compute to execute it from, but many of the interactions are actually performed by your identity.
+The bicep template has already granted your user data plane access to Azure OpenAI and the Azure Storage account for this purpose.

 1. Click **Start compute session**.

-1. Wait for that button to change to *Compute session running*.
-This may take around five minutes.
+1. :clock8: Wait for that button to change to *Compute session running*.
+This may take about five minutes.

 1. Click the **Chat** button on the UI.

-1. Enter a question that would be something best grounded through recent Wikipedia content.
+1. Enter a question that would require grounding data through recent Wikipedia content, such as a notable current event.

-1. A response to your question should appear on the UI.
+1. A grounded response to your question should appear on the UI.

 ### 4. Deploy to Azure Machine Learning managed online endpoint

-1. Create a deployment in the UI
+Here you'll take your tested flow and deploy it to a managed online endpoint.

-   1. Click on 'Deploy' in the UI
+1. Click the **Deploy** button in the UI.

-   1. Choose 'Existing' Endpoint and select the one called _ept-\<basename>_
+1. Choose **Existing** endpoint and select the one called *ept-chat*.
+This was deployed in your IaC.

-   1. Choose a small Virtual Machine size for testing and set the number of instances
-   1. Click 'Review + Create'
+1. Set the following Basic settings, and click **Next**.

+   - **Deployment name**: ept-chat-deployment
+   - **Virtual machine**: Choose a small virtual machine size from which you have quota.
+'Standard_D2as_v4' is plenty for this sample.
+   - **Instance count**: 3.
+This is the recommended minimum count.
+   - **Inferencing data collection**: Enabled

+1. Set the following Advanced settings, and click **Next**.

+   - **Deployment tags**: You can leave blank
+   - **Environment**: Use environment of current flow definition
+   - **Application Insights diagnostics**: Enabled

+1. Ensure the Output & connections settings are still set to the same connection name and deployment name as configured in the Prompt flow, and click **Next**.

-   1. Click 'Create'
+1. Click the **Create** button.

+1. :clock9: Wait for the deployment to finish creating.

+   The deployment can take about eight minutes to create.
+To check on the process, navigate to the **Deployments** screen using the navigation on the left rail.
+Eventually, 'ept-chat-deployment' will be on this list with a State of 'Succeeded'.
+Do not advance in these step until that is complete.

+TODO: Stopped here.
+There seems to be an issue.
+I get this from online 'test' endpoint and also from a local REST client.

+> Access denied to list workspace secret due to invalid authentication.
+Please ensure you have gain RBAC role 'Azure Machine Learning Workspace Connection Secrets Reader' for current workspace, and wait for a few minutes to make sure the new role takes effect.

 ### 5. Publish the chat front-end web app